-Net interest income from the lending and investment portfolios increased by about 63 per cent compared with last year.
+Net interest income from the lending and investment portfolios increased by about 6 per cent compared to 2022.

-The result is also affected by the fact that losses on financial instruments are significantly lower in 2022 than the previous year.
-This can be mainly attributed to the fact that refinancing and loan buybacks have resulted in lower costs.
-A fall in the value of securities investments resulted in somewhat higher costs in 2022 than in the previous year.

-Credit premiums in the securities market were unusually volatile through 2022.
-The overall profit/loss effect of the fall in the value of the Company's securities investments shows realised and unrealised losses of NOK -4.4 (-4.2) million.
+The results are also affected by significantly lower losses on financial instruments in 2023 than the previous year.
+This can mainly be attributed to an increase in the market value of the Company's securities investments through the year.
+The overall profit/loss effect of increased value on the Company's securities shows a gain of NOK 3.8 (-4.4) million.

-During the term of its borrowing agreements, the Company makes regular adjustments to reduce its liquidity risk and meet regulatory requirements with respect to liquidity indicators and capital adequacy.
-Refinancing of the borrowing side then results in a need to buy back the Company's own issuance.
-In 2022, the effect on profits of borrowing buybacks was NOK -6.4 (-23.3) million.

-The overall accounting effect of changes in the value of financial instruments is thus 61 per cent lower in 2022 compared with the previous year.
-See note 6.
+The Company makes regular adjustments to reduce its liquidity risk and meet regulatory requirements with respect to liquidity indicators and capital adequacy.
+Refinancing of the borrowing side then results in a regular need to buy back the Company's own issuance.
+In 2023 the effect on profits of borrowing buybacks was NOK-6.0 (-6.4) million.
+The overall accounting effect of changes in value on financial instruments is thus lower in 2023 compared to the previous year.
+See Note 6.

-Operating expenses show an increase compared to the previous year.
-This is driven by ordinary cost inflation, but also by an increased lending balance and a higher volume of new payments.

-The Company's lending is managed by KLP Banken AS, and most of the operating expenses are regulated in a management agreement with the parent company.
+Operating costs show a 10 per cent increase compared to the previous year.
+This is due to cost growth on purchases of services from the parent company and on external services relating mainly to rating and lending assistance.
+The Company's lending is managed by KLP Banken AS, and the operating expenses incurred are regulated in a management agreement with the parent company.
 Under this agreement, KLP Kommunekreditt AS is charged for its share of the parent company's costs for the management of public-sector loans, based on volume.
 Costs are settled monthly.
-Operating expenses in excess of this are mainly direct costs incurred by the Company in connection with external assistance, such as rating, auditing, etc. Increased efficiency in the parent company's management of loans to public-sector borrowers contributed to lower costs in KLP Kommunekreditt AS.
+Operating expenses in excess of this are mainly direct costs incurred by the Company for purchases of external services.